 Time Period Code Time Period Code Description

 NV Never to exceed

 FM 5 minutes

 SM 6 minutes

 FT 15 minutes

-OH 1 hour
+ОН 1 hour

 WO 2 hours

 TH 3 hours

 EH 8 hours

 DA 24 hours

 WA 1 week

 MO 30 days

 ND 90 days

 YR Annual

 PS Periodic stack testing

 DT Defined by testing

-NS Not specified OT Other (specify in SCHEDULE 7)
+NS Not specified

+OT Other (specify in SCHEDULE 7)

 - 4. For line 4, In what year did the boiler became compliant or is expected to become compliant with the most stringent sulfur dioxide regulation?
 Indicate the year in which the boiler came into compliance or is expected to come into compliance with Federal, State and Local Regulations as they relate to sulfur dioxide control. - 5.
 For line 5a, What is your existing strategy for complying with the most stringent sulfur dioxide regulation?
-If the boiler is already in compliance with Federal, State and local regulations as they relate to sulfur dioxide control, select up to three compliance strategies from table 12 below.
+Identify up to three strategies from Table 12 that are currently used to address Federal, State or local regulations as they relate to sulfur dioxide control.